BestTimesToVisit.com Logo

 Getting Around Picos de Europa, Spain

-Cost:Tickets from Oviedo to Cangas de Onís are around €8-€12.
-Booking online in advance can sometimes secure better prices.
+Cost:Tickets from Oviedo to Cangas de Onís start around €8-€12.
+Check the ALSA website for specific routes and prices.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.